BertrandBordage/django-terms/README.rst

 django-terms
 ************

-Site-wide adds a description or a link for specialized terms.
+Site-wide adds a definition or a link for specialized terms.